NOAA-PSL/UFS-RNR-configurations/README.md

 # Cloning

-This repository contains configurations for each release of the UFS-RNR.
-To obtain the entire configuration archives, do:
+This repository contains configurations for each release of the Unified Forecast System (UFS) Reanalysis and Reforecasting (RNR) system which can be found [here](https://github.com/noaa-psd/UFS-RNR).
+To obtain the entire UFS-RNR configuration archive, do:

 ~~~
 user@host:$ git clone --recursive https://github.com/noaa-psd/UFS-RNR-configurations